polpielladev/polpiella.dev/src/pages/handling-multiple-git-ssh-keys.md

 git clone git@work:pol-piella/reading-time.git
 ```

-As I mentioned above, both these hosts will resolve to `github.com` but the cool thing is that they will use differnet SSH keys. 🎉
+As I mentioned above, both these hosts will resolve to `github.com` but the cool thing is that they will now use differnet SSH keys. 🎉

 ## Before you go

 Bear in mind that this is the way I like to work and it might not be the best way.
-My approach forces me to be very explicit whenever I set a remote and I am used to it by now.
+My approach forces me to be very explicit whenever I set a remote and I am used to it.
 I can quickly see which key is being used by just inspecting the remote with the following command: `git remote get-url origin --all`, which doesn't require me to go digging into the config file when errors occur.

 There are other approaches, such as setting specific repos or organisations as the hostnames so that you don't have to remember to change the git clone command, so make sure you do some research and find the way that suits your workflow the most 😃.